 The College of Family Physicians of Canada (CFPC)’s Board of Directors has two vacancies for Director-at-Large positions.
 Dr. Francine Lemire, Executive Director and Chief Executive Officer, and Dr. Danielle Cutts, Chair, Nominating Committee, are pleased to announce the 2021 call for applications.

-Help us maintain a broad representation of members with a balance of skills, experience, and geographic diversity on our Board of 11 Directors.
+Help us maintain a broad representation of members with a balance of skills, experience, and diversity on our Board.

 The Nominating Committee welcomes all applicants.
 We encourage CFPC members to apply if they are interested in a leadership position or to spur a colleague to apply.

-One nominee or multiple nominees, as applicable, will be shared with members.
-Members will then elect one Director-at-Large.
+Two nominees or more, as applicable, will be shared with members.
+Members will then elect two Directors-at-Large.

 - Knowledge of the CFPC

 - Experience with boards and governance

 - Financial acumen